Suicide Prevention and Intervention in Schools

 - "How likely is it you will try to kill yourself?"

-- 22 percent of the respondents seriously considered attempting suicide;
+- 15.8% of the respondents seriously considered attempting suicide,

-- 3 percent of the adolescents who attempted suicide needed medical attention.
+- 2.4% of the adolescents who attempted suicide needed medical attention.

-The question arises: Who will ideate vs. who will act?
-A study,12 asking exactly this question and utilizing the 1999 Youth Risk Behavior Survey, looked at the co-occurrence of health-threatening problem behaviors as risk for suicide ideation and attempt.
+The question arises: Which students will ideate (contemplate or consider) suicide versus which students will act?
+A study by Miller and Taylor (2005) asking exactly this question and utilizing the 1999 Youth Risk Behavior Survey looked at the co-occurrence of health-threatening problem behaviors as risk for suicide ideation and attempt.
 Problem behaviors included violent behavior, binge drinking, disturbed eating behavior, regular tobacco smoking, illicit drug use, and high-risk sexual behavior.
 The researchers found that:

-- 17 percent of youth reported four or more problem behaviors and accounted for 60 percent of medically treated suicide attempts;
+- Seventeen percent of youth reported four or more problem behaviors and accounted for 60% of medically treated suicide attempts.

-- close to half (47 percent) of youth reporting all six problem behaviors had attempted suicide within the previous year;
+- Close to half (47%) of youth reporting all six problem behaviors had attempted suicide within the previous year.

-- within each category of ideation, attempt and treated attempt, the odds of these out comes occurring increased with increased counts of problem behaviors.13 Compared to youth reporting zero problem behaviors, the odds for:
+- Within each category of ideation, attempt, and treated attempt, the odds of these outcomes occurring increased with increased counts of problem behaviors.5 Compared to youth reporting zero problem behaviors, the odds for:

-- The mere count of co-occurring problem behaviors–regardless of the problem type–identifies suicide risk.
+- The mere count of co-occurring problem behaviors—regardless of the problem type—identified suicide risk.

-With its complex etiology stemming from an interactive mix of biological, psychological, social and cultural determinants, suicidal behavior cannot be predicted and prevented with certainty.
-Knowing warning signs,14 risk factors and protective factors provides information for assessment and enhances opportunity for preventing suicides.
+With its complex causes stemming from an interactive mix of biological, psychological, social, and cultural determinants, suicidal behavior cannot be predicted and prevented with certainty.
+Knowing warning signs6, risk factors, and protective factors provides information for assessment and enhances opportunity for preventing suicides.
 Risk and protective factors include:

 - Feelings of worthlessness, anger, anxiety, hopelessness, helplessness